unosquare/uno-react/README.md

 ```

 ### `useStateForModelWithLoading`
 Similar to `useEffectWithLoading` but allows you to create and populate data into an `object variable` with a defined `model`.
-The
-third `argument` to send for creating the hook is optional.
+The third `argument` to send for creating the hook is optional, skip it will call your function just the first time when creating the component.

 ```javascript
 const myComponent = () => {